Skip to Content

 Total Time: 50 minutes

-Comforting and wholesome vegan potato and chickpea curry.
+Comforting and wholesome vegan potato and chickpea curry (chana aloo curry).
 With a tomato curry sauce it's packed with flavour, easy to make and one pot!

 Ingredients